TRIPURA RAHASYA

 absolute as transcendental space until he was finally

 liberated.
-So you see, Bhargava, that the universe is only
+So you see, Bhargava, that the universe is

 a mental image, just as firm as one’s willpower, and no